top of page

 Edinburgh Castle

-Despite once holding the title for the most besieged place in all of Britain, today Edinburgh Castle is the jewel of the city.
+Despite once holding the title for the most besieged place in all of Britain, today's Edinburgh Castle is the jewel of the city.
 Tour one of the oldest fortified castles in Europe to learn all about its nearly thousand year old history.
 And don't forget to check out the Crown Jewels while you're there!

 Calton Hill_1705110049_edited.jpg